microsoftgraph/msgraph-sdk-powershell/src/Groups/beta/examples/New-MgBetaGroupSetting.md

 New-MgBetaGroupSetting -GroupId $groupId -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaGroupSetting Cmdlet.
+This example shows how to use the New-MgBetaGroupSetting Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).